shivangiscodes/Customer-Segmentation-using-K-Means-Clustering/README.md

 The final output includes customer segments visualized in 2D and 3D space, helping interpret how different groups behave and respond.

----

-Would you like me to also generate a `requirements.txt` for this project?